ubc-cirrus-lab/caribou/docs/design.md

   Each provider is a dictionary with two keys:
     - `name`: The name of the provider.
     - `config`: A dictionary that contains the configuration for the specific provider.
+- `environment_variables`: This parameter represents a list of dictionaries, each designed for setting environment variables specifically for a function.
+Users must adhere to a structured format within each dictionary.
+This format requires two entries: "key" and "value".
+The "key" entry should contain the name of the environment variable, serving as an identifier.
+The "value" entry holds the corresponding value assigned to that variable.

 - Within a function, a user can register a call to another function with the following annotation: